“Art can make us see the world differently, and if we begin to see differently, we begin to think and act differently as well. ”

 - Our perception of art is worldly.
 We continue to engage contemporary art trends and philosophy on a regional, national, and international stage.

-The Humanities Fine Arts Gallery, one of the finest exhibit spaces in western Minnesota, showcases the work of both students and established artists throughout the academic year.
+The Edward J. & Helen Jane Morrison Gallery, one of the finest exhibit spaces in western Minnesota, showcases the work of both students and established artists throughout the academic year.
 Student work is also frequently exhibited in businesses and communal living facilities including regional coffee shops and the Prairie Renaissance Cultural Alliance, often as part of service learning coursework.